cgwire/gazu/docs/source/examples.md

 ## Deal with Assets

-Retrieve all assets for a given project, shot or asset type:
+Retrieve all assets for a given project, shot, or asset type:

 ```python
 assets = gazu.asset.all_assets_for_project(project_dict)